ormf/fomus/README.md

 ### USAGE

-1. Create a Text file with the name ".fomus" in your $HOME directory with the following contents:
+1. Create a Text file with the name ".fomus" in your $HOME directory with the following contents (adapt to your needs and don't forget to set the correct path to the lilypond binary on your computer for
+:lilypond-exe):

 ```
 :output '((:data) (:lilypond :view t))

-:lilypond-exe "/home/orm/bin/lilypond"
+:lilypond-exe "/path/to/lilypond"
 :lilypond-opts '("--pdf")
 :lilypond-out-ext "pdf"